Reminder after hip replacement. Life with a new hip joint. Going down the stairs, everything in reverse order

 At first, the patient is forced to walk on crutches.
 How long will it take to recover?

-Features of a modern hip joint endoprosthesis
+Features of a modern hip endoprosthesis

 • head;